iGoodie/TwitchSpawn/README.md

 ## Future Goals

-* Mixer & Youtube alerts handled properly
+* Mixer & Youtube alerts are also handled properly. *(Still TwitchSpawn?
+Or MoreThanTwitchSpawn?)*

 * Reward gathering system (Blocks and items) is going to be designed & implemented